 Meadow Green students will continue to learn and master skills in technology that will prepare them for 21st century college and careers.
-Throughout the year students will utilize technology such as, 1:1 Chromebooks in grades TK-6, iPads in our special education preschool program, and a Science, Technology, Engineering, Art, and Math (STEAM) Lab for hands-on learning.
+Throughout the year students will utilize technology such as, 1:1 Chromebooks in grades 1-6, state-of-the-art interactive Viewsonic Boards and/or commercial flat panel displays in all classrooms, and a Science, Technology, Engineering, Art, and Math (STEAM) Lab for hands-on learning.
 Several classroom also utilize Interactive ViewSonic boards to add interactive elements to daily lessons.
 Using technology regularly allows Meadow Green students to develop 21st century skills in the 4 Cs (communication, collaboration, creativity, and critical thinking).
 Students in all grades utilize computers and technology daily to prepare them for advanced classes at Rancho Starbuck and at the high school level.
 Students also receive weekly instruction in music thanks to the generous support of the Lowell Joint Education Foundation.
 Instruction in Art is also provided throughout the year.